mIBRAHIM707/Semester-4-Notes/HM211/PakSt Notes.md

 10. **Compare and contrast the Congress and Muslim League responses to the Montague-Chelmsford Reforms.**

     *   **Answer Focus:** Congress initially opposed and boycotted, later participating to disrupt.
 Muslim League did not fully reject, also initially boycotted due to Congress agreement, but had a more favorable initial response.

+**Slide 9: Breakdown and Explanation**

+The slide is structured to cover these key topics:

+1.  **Government of India Act 1935**
+    *   Background and Formation
+    *   Salient Features
+    *   Criticism
+2.  **1936-37 Provincial Elections**
+    *   Context and Parties
+    *   Manifestos
+    *   Results
+3.  **Congress Rule (1937-39)**
+    *   Policies and Actions
+    *   Muslim Response
+    *   Muslim League Activism
+    *   End of Congress Rule

+Let's delve into each section:

+**1. Government of India Act 1935**

+*   **Background and Formation:**
+    *   **Failure of Round Table Conferences:**  The Round Table Conferences (a series of meetings between British officials and Indian leaders to discuss constitutional reforms) failed to reach a consensus.
+    *   **White Paper (1933):**  The British government issued a "white paper" outlining its proposals for a new Indian constitution.
+    *   **Committee under Lord Linlithgow:**  A committee, chaired by the Viceroy of India, was formed to consider the white paper's recommendations.
+    *   **Report (1934):**  The committee's report was published in 1934 and formed the basis of a bill.
+    *   **Passage and Enforcement:**  The bill was passed by the British Parliament and became the Government of India Act 1935.
+    *    **Two Parts:** Central and the Provincial

+*   **Salient Features:**
+    *   **Bicameral Legislature:**  The Act established a two-house legislature at the center:
+        *   **Council of State (Upper House):**  A permanent body with one-third of its members retiring every three years.
+        *   **Indian Legislative Assembly (Lower House):**  Not fully independent; the Governor-General could veto laws passed by the Assembly.
+    *   **Federal Budget:**  Divided into two parts:
+        *   **Non-Votable (80%):**  Could not be discussed or amended by the legislature.
+        *   **Votable (20%):**  Could be discussed and amended.
+    *   **Provincial Autonomy:**  Provinces were given greater authority and powers, becoming separate entities for the first time.
+This was a significant step towards decentralization.
+    *   **Three Lists of Subjects:**
+        *   **Federal:**  Subjects under the control of the central government.
+        *   **Provincial:**  Subjects under the control of the provincial governments.
+        *   **Concurrent:**  Subjects on which both the central and provincial governments could legislate.
+    *   **11 Provinces:**  The country was divided into 11 provinces.
+    *   **Special Powers for Governor-General and Governors:**  The Governor-General (at the center) and the Governors (in the provinces) retained significant powers, including the ability to override the legislatures in emergencies.
+    *   **Federal Court:**  A Federal Court was established to interpret the constitution and advise the Governor-General.
+However, the Governor-General was not bound by the court's advice.
+    *   **Secretary of State's Powers:**  The Secretary of State for India (in the British government) retained significant powers.

+*   **Criticism:**
+    *   **Failure to Win Appreciation:**  Both the Muslim League and the Indian National Congress expressed dissatisfaction with the Act.
+    *   **Madan Mohan Malaviya (Hindu Leader):**  Criticized the Act.
+    *   **Jawaharlal Nehru:**  Famously described the Act as "a machine with strong brakes and no engine," highlighting the lack of real self-government.
+    *   **Muhammad Ali Jinnah:**  Called the Act "thoroughly rotten, fundamentally wrong, and unacceptable."

+**2. 1936-37 Provincial Elections**

+*   **Context:**  The Government of India Act 1935 was implemented, leading to provincial elections in 1936-37.
+*   **Major Parties:**
+    *   **Indian National Congress**
+    *   **All India Muslim League**

+*   **Manifestos:**
+    *   **Similarities:**  The manifestos of both parties were largely similar on many issues.
+    *   **Key Differences:**
+        *   **Electorates:**  Congress favored joint electorates, while the Muslim League insisted on separate electorates.
+        *   **Language:**  Congress wanted Hindi as the official language, while the Muslim League wanted Urdu.

+*   **Results:**
+    *   **Congress Victory:**  Congress emerged as the largest party in the Legislative Assemblies.
+    *   **Failure to Secure 40%:** It secured less than 40 percent of the total seats.

+**3. Congress Rule (1937-39)**

+*   **Policies and Actions:**
+    *   **Oppressive Towards Minorities:**  The slide claims that Congress rule was oppressive towards minorities, especially Muslims.
+This is a *crucial* point and a major factor in the growing demand for Pakistan.
+    *   **"Muslim Mass Contact" Movement:**  Congress launched this movement to try to win over Muslim support and undermine the Muslim League.
+    *   **Promotion of Hindu Culture:**  Congress policies promoted Hindu culture and symbols, often presented as "Indian" culture, which alienated Muslims.
+    *   **Vande Mataram Anthem:**  The introduction of this anthem (with Hindu nationalist connotations) in institutions and offices was controversial.
+    *   **Hindi Language:**  Emphasis on Hindi as the official language further marginalized Urdu speakers.
+    *   **Wardha Educational Scheme:**  This scheme, aimed at primary education, was seen by Muslims as an attempt to Hinduize Muslim children.
+    *   **Projection of Hindu Heroes:**  The glorification of Hindu leaders like Gandhi and the distortion of Muslim history further alienated Muslims.
+    *   **Discrimination in Services:**  Muslims faced discrimination in government jobs and new recruitment.

+*   **Muslim Response:**
+    *   **Awareness of Theocratic Inclination:**  Muslims were aware of the Hindu nationalist tendencies within the Congress.
+    *   **Close Monitoring:**  Muslims closely monitored the Congress government's actions.
+    *   **Publicizing Issues:**  They highlighted the issues and raised concerns about the treatment of Muslims.
+    *   **Mobilization:**  Muslims began to mobilize politically to address these concerns.

+*   **Muslim League Activism:**
+    *   **Highlighting Problems:**  The Muslim League actively highlighted the problems faced by Muslims under Congress rule.
+    *   **Reorganizing Muslims:**  The League worked to unite and organize the Muslim community.
+    *   **Criticism of Congress Policies:**  Muslim leaders sharply criticized Congress policies, particularly regarding language and cultural issues.
+    *   **Protests:**  Muslims protested against the marginalization of Urdu and other issues.
+    *   **Realization of Potential Dangers:**  The experience of Congress rule made Muslims realize the potential dangers of living under a Hindu-dominated government.
+    *   **Urging Unity:**  The League urged Muslims to unite under its banner to protect their interests.
+    *   **Unearthing Congress Objectives:**  The League exposed what it saw as the real, underlying objectives of the Congress.

+*   **End of Congress Rule:**
+    *   **Resignation (1939):**  Congress ministries resigned in October and November 1939 to protest the Viceroy's decision to declare India a participant in World War II without consulting Indian leaders.
+This is a *crucial* turning point.
+The resignation of the Congress ministries created a political vacuum and further intensified the Hindu-Muslim divide.

+**Exam-Style Questions (Based on Slide 9)**

+1.  **What were the main features of the Government of India Act 1935?
+How did it differ from previous constitutional reforms?**
+    *   **Answer Focus:**  Bicameral legislature, federal budget, provincial autonomy, three lists of subjects, special powers for Governor-General and Governors, Federal Court.
+Differed by granting greater provincial autonomy and establishing a federal structure.

+2.  **Why did both the Indian National Congress and the All India Muslim League express dissatisfaction with the Government of India Act 1935?**
+    *   **Answer Focus:**  Both felt it did not go far enough towards self-government.
+Congress criticized the lack of responsible government at the center.
+The Muslim League felt it did not adequately protect Muslim interests.

+3.  **What were the key differences between the manifestos of the Congress and the Muslim League in the 1936-37 provincial elections?**
+    *   **Answer Focus:**  Electorates (joint vs. separate) and language (Hindi vs. Urdu).

+4.  **What were the main features of the Congress's rule?**
+      **Answer Focus:** They initiated many schemes, and also took actions that had communal undertones.

+5.  **Describe the policies and actions of the Congress governments during their rule (1937-39) that led to Muslim grievances.**
+    *   **Answer Focus:**  "Muslim Mass Contact" movement, promotion of Hindu culture and symbols, Vande Mataram anthem, emphasis on Hindi, Wardha Educational Scheme, glorification of Hindu leaders, discrimination in services.

+6.  **How did the Muslim League respond to the Congress rule?**
+    *   **Answer Focus:**  Highlighted problems, reorganized Muslims, criticized Congress policies, protested, raised awareness of potential dangers, urged Muslim unity, exposed Congress objectives.

+7.  **Why did the Congress ministries resign in 1939?
+What was the significance of this event?**
+    *   **Answer Focus:**  To protest the Viceroy's decision to declare India a participant in World War II without consulting Indian leaders.
+Significant because it created a political vacuum and further intensified the Hindu-Muslim divide.

+8.  **(Quranic Ayah Style Question - *Hypothetical*):** Imagine an Ayah says, "And do not let the hatred of a people prevent you from being just."
+How might this Ayah be relevant to the actions of the Congress governments during their rule (1937-39) and the Muslim response to those actions?
+    *   **Answer Focus:** The ayah suggests that there should be justice, and hatred should not stand in the way of it.

+9. **In your own words, explain how the experience of Congress rule between 1937 and 1939 contributed to the growing demand for a separate Muslim state (Pakistan).**
+    *   **Answer Focus:**  The perceived oppression and discrimination faced by Muslims under Congress rule solidified their fears about their future in a Hindu-dominated India.
+This experience convinced many Muslims that they needed a separate state to protect their rights, culture, and identity.

+10. **What was the Wardha Education Scheme, and why was it controversial?**
+        **Answer Focus:** It was an educational scheme focused on primary education, promoted by Congress.
+It was controversial because Muslims saw it as an attempt to Hinduize Muslim children through the curriculum and teaching materials.